llorracc/as.180.369/contrib/peetyeety/Research Draft/5-results.md

 ### Sample Structure

 The panel dataset consists of quarterly observations for three states (California, New York, Georgia) over 64 quarters (2010 Q1 to 2025 Q1), totaling 192 state-quarter observations.
 California is the treated unit, while New York and Georgia serve as primary control states based on industry scale and policy stability during the study period.
+The effective regression sample is 57 quarters (171 state-quarter observations) due to missing early GDP growth data for some quarters.

 ### Summary Statistics

 Across the full sample period (2010-2025):
-- **California:** Average quarterly employment of approximately 115,000 workers in motion picture production, with average weekly wages around $2,400
+- **California:** Average quarterly employment of approximately 110,000 workers in motion picture production, with average weekly wages around $2,300
-- **New York:** Average quarterly employment of approximately 25,000 workers, with average weekly wages around $1,900
+- **New York:** Average quarterly employment of approximately 43,000 workers, with average weekly wages around $2,100
-- **Georgia:** Average quarterly employment of approximately 8,000 workers, with average weekly wages around $1,500
+- **Georgia:** Average quarterly employment of approximately 10,000 workers, with average weekly wages around $1,300

 Pre-treatment employment growth patterns reveal substantial heterogeneity: California and New York exhibited relatively stable trends, while Georgia experienced rapid growth following its tax credit program initiation in 2008.